anvaka/ngraph.three/README.md

 graphics.run(); // begin animation loop
 ```

-Very often it is required to do something with scene before animation fram is rendered.
+Very often it is required to do something with scene before animation frame is rendered.
 To do so
 use `onFrame()` callback:

 ``` js